wilwhitlarkgl/gl-srtl-challenge/cloud-backup-and-recovery-policy.md

 These requirements are to be used by default.
 They can be overridden by the requirements specific to a given component (see [Platform Component Specifics](#platform-component-specifics) below).
 ### Log Retention
-We have to be able to fully guarantee backups and restoration of backups for the full period of time that a customer retains data with us.
-For example, if a customer bought 90 days of log retention, we have to keep a backup of all those 90 days to be able to fully restore all data.
+* We must fully guarantee backups and restoration of backups for the full period of time that a customer retains data with us.
+	* For example, if a customer bought 90 days of log retention, we have to keep a backup of all those 90 days to be able to fully restore all data.
+* To protect customer data against datacenter failure, backups will be distributed to at least one additional datacenter location.
 ### Alerting
 ### Encryption
 ### Replication